Insurance for Floating Homes

-For those of you who don’t know, the FAIR Plan is a private association comprised of all insurers licensed to conduct business in California.
-It was established through state legislation in 1968 to provide basic fire insurance for persons unable to obtain coverage from the voluntary insurance market.
-Thanks to the FHA, the Sausalito area floating homes are permanently part of the FAIR Plan.
-The FAIR Plan does not have agents, but any licensed California insurance broker can assist you in obtaining a FAIR Plan policy.
+The California FAIR Plan was established so that homes in “high risk” areas could by basic property insurance.
+While floating homes are not high risk, they are very different than insuring a dwelling built on land.
+Traditional insurance companies are not comfortable with the risk of floating homes.
+Thanks to the FHA, the Sausalito area floating homes are now permanently part of the FAIR Plan.
+The FAIR Plan does not have agents, but most licensed insurance brokers can assist you in obtaining a FAIR Plan policy.
 The FAIR Plan, however, does not include personal liability coverage.
 This must be placed in a separate policy that will include coverage that is based on a floating home.
 For more detailed CA Fair Plan coverage information, visit their website at www.cfpnet.com.
 Insurance through Red Shield can only be purchased through a limited number of insurance brokers.